freya022/BotCommands-Wiki/docs/using-commands/using-slash-commands/writing-slash-commands.md

 #### Using choices

-Adding choices is very straight forward, you just have to give a list of choices to the `choice` property.
+Adding choices is very straight forward, you only have to give a list of choices to the `choice` property.

 !!! example
     ```kotlin
     --8<-- "https://github.com/freya022/BotCommands/raw/3.X/examples/src/main/kotlin/io/github/freya022/bot/commands/slash/SlashConvert.kt:convert-kotlin_dsl"
     ```

-As you can see, the choice lists, despite being simple, are quite lengthy and duplicated, this issue is solved with [predefined choices](#using-predefined-choices).
+As you can see, despite the short choice list, this causes duplications with multiple commands.
+This issue is solved with [predefined choices](#using-predefined-choices).

 ### Generated values